 In the first place, man, the image of God, was created “male and female” (Gen 1:27).
 Men and women are equal as persons and complementary as male and female.
-Sexuality is something that pertains to the physical-biological realm and has also been raised to a new level – the personal level – where nature and spirit are united. ~ Congregation for the Doctrine of the Faith “Considerations Regarding Proposals to Give Legal Recognition to Unions Between Homosexual Person,” (2003).
+Sexuality is something that pertains to the physical-biological realm and has also been raised to a new level – the personal level – where nature and spirit are united. – Congregation for the Doctrine of the Faith, “Considerations Regarding Proposals to Give Legal Recognition to Unions Between Homosexual Person”

 Later, often serendipitously, for the first time we act upon our confused need for masculine affection and discover that it feels really good to be with another man.
-Then, we mistakenly think that we found our well of happiness and we keep going back to it over and over – yet, we are never fully satisfied – we stay eternally thirsty.
+Then, we mistakenly think that we found our well of happiness, and we keep going back to it over and over.
+But, we are never fully satisfied – we stay eternally thirsty.
 But, we continuously return.
 After a few years, I was always there.
-Eventually, in my own life: when the well finally ran dry for good – it was either stay and die or move on to the next oasis.
-I couldn’t go, for this place was all I knew.
-Because, my very being was attached to that dusty hole in the ground; and I couldn’t just walk away.
+Eventually, in my own life, when the well finally ran dry for good, it was either stay and die or move on to the next oasis.
+I couldn’t go, for this place was all I knew – because, my very being was attached to that dusty hole in the ground and I couldn’t just walk away.
 Suddenly, as mysteriously as He appeared at the Well of Jacob, Christ challenged my preconceptions about myself and knocked me out of my state of miserable complacency; but, even then, I ambled about like Lot’s wife – hesitant to move very far and persistently looking back.
-For I was still attached to that place – that gay well.
-Although it had ceased to function, I felt that this was my land, fought and died for – my friends had adored here and perished here; why should I now go somewhere else; I was obstinate in my resistance – I was gay and no one was going to move me beyond this spot.
-However, Christ was insistent and He was there; and all I had to do was accept Him: “I am he, who am speaking with thee.”
-Only, for years I kept looking at that outstretched hand with the bullet-hole in the palm; I couldn’t take it.
-I was afraid and I was unwilling to accept the risk; I couldn’t Trust; and I couldn’t face the past; I couldn’t give up who I thought I was.
+For I was still attached to that place, that gay well.
+Although it had ceased to function, I felt that this was my land, fought and died for.
+My friends had adored here and perished here.
+Why should I now go somewhere else?
+I was obstinate in my resistance.
+I was gay and no one was going to move me beyond this spot.
+However, Christ was insistent and He was there, and all I had to do was accept Him – “I am he, who am speaking with thee” – only for years I kept looking at that outstretched hand with the bullet-hole in the palm; I couldn’t take it.
+I was afraid, and I was unwilling to assume the risk.
+I couldn’t trust, and I couldn’t face the past; I couldn’t give up who I thought I was.
 Slowly, Christ revealed the broken boy, the sniveling weak thing I rejected, He embraced him and He healed him.
-Then, I took the hand of Christ and He led me away, I never looked back to that desolate place ever again.
+Then, I took the hand of Christ and He led me away; I never looked back to that desolate place ever again.